 Boomtown is all about respecting each other, our city, but importantly ourselves.
 So, please take a look at all the medical and welfare services we have on-site to help keep yourself and your mates safe!
-Visit our Respect Campaign and Harm Reduction Campaign pages to find out more.
+Visit our Respect Campaign to find out more.

 Packing List: Come Prepared!

 ✓ We’d recommend bringing a small stocked first aid kit including plasters, basic medication like; painkillers, antihistamines, antiseptic cream, sun cream, after sun and insect repellant.

 ✓ If you have pre-existing medical conditions such as asthma or diabetes make sure you bring what you need for your time on-site and see our prescribed medicine section below.